 Benefits of Location-Based Search

 You can easily discover what could be happening at the moment by conducting a social media search based on a particular location.
-You can also identify hot topics and trends by listening to social conversations and posts in a specific area, which will allow an organization to identify trends and topics that occur and can affect their marketing tactics and strategy.
+You can also identify hot topics and trends by listening to social conversations and posts in a specific area, which will allow an organization to identify trends and topics that occur and can affect its marketing tactics and strategy.

-Google has recommended that business need to maintain their profiles on GOOGLE MY BUSINESS to make sure that their location is going to appear in the search results.
+Google has recommended that businesses need to maintain their profiles on GOOGLE MY BUSINESS to make sure that their location is going to appear in the search results.
 A good way of thinking about the online presence of a business is to see it as a single entity.
 (An entity is simply the collection of the local information Google will report on in a search result.)

-Google shall give personalized location results based on path Interactions of a person with an entity—like the number of time an individual might have visited a location of social media that Google uses to build business profiles.
+Google shall give personalized location results based on path Interactions of a person with an entity—like the number of times an individual might have visited a location of social media that Google uses to build business profiles.

 How to Do Location-Based Search

 GPS Coordinates have several limitations.
-For instance, the data that is latitude/longitude based does not effectively map business existing in multi-storied buildings (like when calculating travel time, or giving directions).
-Also, accessing, storing and normalizing data based on longitudes and latitudes that are reported by Google users is intensive compared to using data that is tied to the entity profiles of locations.
+For instance, the data that is latitude/longitude based does not effectively map business existing in multi-storied buildings (like when calculating travel time or giving directions).
+Also, accessing, storing, and normalizing data based on longitudes and latitudes that are reported by Google users is intensive compared to using data that is tied to the entity profiles of locations.

-Some SEO marketers claim that over the last few years, Google has carried out many changes to its algorithm making it hard for the tracking of SEO.
+Some SEO marketers claim that over the last few years, Google has carried out many changes to its algorithm, making it hard for the tracking of SEO.
 The subdividing of results by location can make it hard to track a site’s actual rankings.
-If you search a keyword, you won’t see how your site ranks nationally, or in a region outside your local area.
+If you search a keyword, you won’t see how your site ranks nationally or in a region outside your local area.

-You also can set the device type, changing the local result as it would be seen on tablet or mobile device.
+You also can set the device type, changing the local result as it would be seen on a tablet or mobile device.

-In summation, businesses should closely monitor the evolving practices for Google’s location tracking and should adapt to the actions of Google so that when individuals make “near me” searches, the likelihood of those business appearing in the results will improve.
+In summation, businesses should closely monitor the evolving practices for Google’s location tracking and should adapt to the actions of Google so that when individuals make “near me” searches, the likelihood of those businesses appearing in the results will improve.

-Author Name : Jasmeet Singh
+Author Name: Jasmeet Singh

 Jasmeet Singh is an Entrepreneur, Digital Marketing Strategist, and an active blogger.
 He is the

-founder The Sharp Brain, a Digital Marketing Training Institute located in India.
+founder of The Sharp Brain, a Digital Marketing Training Institute located in India.
 He is an active Quoran and an avid reader.

 Ready to get your business on the map?
 Reach out to us for a 30-minute complimentary strategy session by clicking the button below!